sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-build-client/cp-mobile-dev-kit-build-client.md

 [OPTION BEGIN [Mac]]

-1. Extract the downloaded zip file on your Mac OS.
+1. Extract the downloaded zip file on your Mac.
+You will see following Files and Folders in the extracted folder.

     !![MDK](img_1.1.png)

-    >You will also find other files in the extracted folder.
-The README file contains information about the version requirements, dependencies and some getting started links.

-2. MDK Dependencies Installer checks the status of the MDK dependencies and will install or upgrade the dependencies for you.
-Double click `MDK Dependencies Installer.app` file, click **Open**.
+2. At the root of the extracted MDK SDK folder, if using Intel chip Mac machine, double click on the file`MDK Dependencies Installer-x64` to start the installer or if using M1 chip Mac machine, double click on the file `MDK Dependencies Installer-arm64` to start the installer.

     !![MDK](img-1.2.png)